Sliders offer an excellent way to show off your visual content, such as photos and videos, to capture visitors’ attention.

 That said, if you are using the newer Gutenberg block editor, then Soliloquy has a block you can use that directly links to all of your sliders.

-From here, you can select the video and image slider you just created.
+Next, you can click on the ‘+’ icon, find the Soliloquy block, and select the video and image slider you just created.

 Once you are done, simply hit ‘Publish’ or ‘Update.’

-Then, you can preview your slider to make sure it looks good.
+If you want, you can preview your slider to make sure it looks good.

 Bonus: Add a Lightbox to Your WordPress Sliders

-Soliloquy has a wide range of addons that can enhance your sliders and provide a more interactive experience for visitors.
+Soliloquy has a wide range of add-ons that can enhance your sliders and provide a more interactive experience for visitors.

 For example, if you are adding a slider, then there’s a good chance you will want to add a lightbox as well.

-If you run a photography website, then the lightbox effect lets visitors view your images without the distraction of other elements on your site, which boosts engagement.
-For online stores, lightboxes will help to create more engaging product galleries.
+If you run a photography website, the lightbox effect lets visitors view your images without distracting other elements on your site, boosting engagement.

 Once installed, it will appear in the settings for your slider.